If Nivea Creme were a tech gadget, it’d be the first mobile phone.

 Would you ever go back to that first mobile phone?
 Thought so.

-That’s how I feel for Nivea Creme.
+That’s how I feel about Nivea Creme.
 Groundbreaking for its time.
 Terribly outdated now.

 A Short History Of Nivea Creme